Sophie Kinsella

-Early life
+Early life and education

+Madeleine Sophie Townley was born on 12 December 1969 in Roehampton, South West London to parents David Townley and Patricia (née Kinsella), a teacher and a lecturer respectively.
+She had maternal Irish heritage.
+She was the eldest of three daughters.

-Madeleine Sophie Wickham is the eldest sister of Gemma and Abigail Townley, both writers.
-She was educated at Putney High School, St Mary's School, Shaftesbury, Sherborne School for Girls, and New College, Oxford, where she initially studied Music, but after a year switched to Politics, Philosophy and Economics (PPE), graduating BA.
+She was educated at Putney High School, St Mary's School, Shaftesbury, Sherborne School for Girls, and New College, Oxford, where she initially studied Music, but after a year switched to Philosophy, Politics and Economics (PPE), graduating with a BA.

 She worked as a financial journalist (including for Pensions World) before turning to writing fiction.

-Life and career
+Career

-At the age of 24, Kinsella wrote her first novel, which was published when she was 26.
-The Tennis Party was immediately hailed as a success by critics and the public alike and became a top ten bestseller.
-She went on to publish six more novels as Madeleine Wickham: A Desirable Residence, Swimming Pool Sunday, The Gatecrasher, The Wedding Girl, Cocktails for Three, and Sleeping Arrangements.
+At the age of 24, Kinsella wrote her first novel, The Tennis Party, which was published under her married name of Madeleine Wickham in 1995, when she was 26.
+The book became a top-ten bestseller and was republished in 2011 under the new title of 40 Love.
+She went on to write six more novels as Madeleine Wickham: A Desirable Residence (1996), Swimming Pool Sunday (1997), The Gatecrasher (1998), The Wedding Girl (1999), Cocktails for Three (2000), and Sleeping Arrangements (2001), all published before she adopted a pen-name.

-Wickham's first novel under the pseudonym Sophie Kinsella (taken from her middle name and her mother's maiden name) was submitted to her publishers anonymously and was enthusiastically received.
-She revealed her real identity for the first time when Can You Keep a Secret? was published in December 2003.
+Wickham's first novel under the name of Sophie Kinsella (taken from her own middle name and her mother's maiden name) was submitted to her publishers anonymously and was enthusiastically received.
+She revealed her real identity for the first time when her fourth pseudonymous novel Can You Keep a Secret? (her seventh novel overall) was published in December 2003.

-Kinsella is best known for writing the Shopaholic series of chick lit novels, which focus on the misadventures of Becky Bloomwood, a financial journalist who cannot manage her own finances.
+Kinsella is best known for having written the Shopaholic series of chick lit novels, which concern the misadventures of Becky Bloomwood, a financial journalist who cannot manage her own finances.
 Becky is also known for her relationship with Luke.
-The series focuses on her obsession with shopping and its resulting complications for her life.
+A theme of the series is her obsession with shopping and its resulting complications for her life.
 The first two Shopaholic books were adapted into the film Confessions of a Shopaholic, released in February 2009.

-"Shopaholic to the Rescue" was released on 22 October 2015; "Christmas Shopaholic" was released in October 2019.
+Shopaholic to the Rescue was released on 22 October 2015; "Christmas Shopaholic" was released in October 2019.
 Her most recent standalone novels are My Not So Perfect Life (2017), Surprise Me (2018), I Owe You One (Feb 2019), Love Your Life (2020), The Party Crasher (2021), The Burnout (2023), and What Does It Feel Like?
 (2024).
-In 2015, she branched into Young Adult writing with her first YA book, Finding Audrey, published in June 2015.
+In 2015, Kinsella branched out into Young Adult writing with her first such book, Finding Audrey, published in June 2015.

-A musical adaptation of Kinsella's novel Sleeping Arrangements by Chris Burgess was premiered on 17 April 2013 in London at the Landor Theatre.
+A musical adaptation by Chris Burgess of Kinsella's novel Sleeping Arrangements had its London premiere on 17 April 2013 at the Landor Theatre.

+By the time of her death, Kinsella's books had sold over 50 million copies in more than 60 countries and had been translated into over 40 languages.